 Consult With a Plastic Surgeon Today

 For the best results, consult with a credentialed and experienced plastic surgeon about the look you’d like to achieve from your lip augmentation, whether surgical or not.
 Dr. Sheldon S. Kabaker is an Aesthetic Facial Plastic Surgeon and Hair Transplant Specialist who also offers nonsurgical skincare treatments at his practice.
 He received his medical degree from the University of Illinois College of Medicine in 1964, before serving in the US Army Medical Corps and seeking active duty in Vietnam.
 Dr. Kabaker has studied and taught facial plastic surgery internationally in countries such as France, Spain, Italy, Germany, Israel, Mexico, Argentina, the United Kingdom, and Australia.
-Today, he continues to modernize his practice while delivering exceptional results to his patients.
 To book a consultation with Dr. Kabaker, contact his office located at 3324 Webster Street in Oakland, California by calling (415) 379-9015.